Survey parties to the Northern Territory 1864–1870: Finniss expedition to Adam Bay 1864

 Morale was low from the start.
-Only the Government Resident (Finniss) and a few favourites refused to admit that the choice of site was a huge mistake.
+Only the Government Resident (Finniss) and his few "favourites" refused to admit that the choice of site was a huge mistake.
 Jealousies developed between various sections of the workforce as to who was getting preferential treatment or having the more odious duties to perform, the Government Resident and Surgeon (Sweet) were seen going off on "jaunts" with "favorites".
 Jealousies erupted and operations stumbled from crisis to crisis.

+Many men whose one-year contract was up, left for home aboard Bengal in May 1865, a long trip, as it was to sail via Koepang, also expensive, as they had to pay for their own passage.

-The number of staff was augmented somewhat to replace those whose year's contract had expired; Finniss was recalled to answer accusations levelled against him, and others at the same time as witnesses or to answer charges related to the murder of several Aborigines.
-Some resigned and found their own way back to Adelaide.
-Many, whose one-year contract was over, returned at the same time.
+The Ellen Lewis arrived on 5 November 1865 with the McKinlay party and Finniss's replacement staff, and left on 1 December with Finniss, who had been recalled to answer various accusations, also his son and 37 others — some being called as witnesses or to answer charges related to the murder of several Aboriginals.
+Others had resigned, paying their own way back to Adelaide.

+Surveyor R. H. Edmunds, and Jeremiah Ryan, John Young, and Edward Tuckwell transferred to McKinlay's party, bringing its numbers to 14.

-Manton, left in charge of the depleted party, reported that it was certain there was no land within a hundred miles worth surveying, and they could do nothing more than protect themselves and their stores from the natives.
-In October 1866 Government ordered a recall of Manton and his men, along with those remaining of McKinlay's party on the steamer Eagle, Captain Hill, which left 11 January 1867, transhipped to the Rangatira at Sydney, and arrived at Port Adelaide 2 February 1867.
+Surveyor Manton, left in charge of the depleted party, reported that it was certain there was no land within a hundred miles worth surveying, and they could do nothing more than protect themselves and their stores from the natives.
+Manton proved no less tyrannical and arbitrary a leader than Finniss.
+One group, under William McMinn decided to risk their lives in an open boat, the Forlorn Hope.
+In October 1866 Government ordered a recall of Manton and his men, along with those remaining of McKinlay's party (another debacle, see below), on the steamer Eagle, Captain Hill, which left 11 January 1867, transhipped to the Rangatira at Sydney, and arrived at Port Adelaide 2 February 1867.